mariapasaylo/blogproject/README.md

 # blogproject.github.io
-Honors Project for Sociology
+Honors Project for Sociology.
-This website is for Sociologyy 111 Honors SU2020.
+This website is for Honors Sociologyy 111 SU2020 at Anne Arundel Community College.